-Author has written 4 stories for World Ends With You, D.Gray-Man, and Natsume Yūjin-Chō.
+Author has written 5 stories for World Ends With You, D.Gray-Man, Natsume Yūjin-Chō, and Maleficent.

 Quite frankly, I haven't published a lot of fanfiction before, and right now, I've got too many to focus on reading; you know, the usual 'read everything related to what you want to write so you know your idea hasn't been done already, thus avoiding contributing to the near-infinite amount of spam online and wild accusations of plaguerism' (not that there have been any, as I haven't written much as of yet).
 That stuff.

 ...Actually, since everybody is obviously NOT me (an interesting, if moot, idea) I'm pretty sure that not everyone goes through said process, but I've read a couple of really good fanfics where the author has complained about (or just mentioned) this stuff in the author's notes, so I'm going to try it (back to that 'not contributing to useless spam' policy; I'd like anything I write to be good and hopefully read).